-No work will be carried out in any household where an individual is self-isolating or shielding, unless it is to remedy a direct risk.
+No work will be carried out in any household where an individual is self-isolating, unless it is to remedy a direct risk.
 In such a case, prior arrangements will be made to avoid any face-to-face contact.

 Gas safety checks

 We are still carrying out essential gas safety checks in all our homes.

 If you are self-isolating, please inform us and we will rearrange the gas and electrical safety check to take place after your isolation has ended.

 If you smell gas, or if you have concerns about the safety of your appliances, you should call the gas emergency service provider on 0800 111 999, and switch off appliances until the gas emergency supplier, or a registered gas engineer, has attended and advised that the appliances are safe to use.